 Here’s everything you need to know when dealing with an ex-partner who’s delaying property settlement.

-Some ex-partners may intentionally stall the settlement process by avoiding sharing information, ignoring mediation attempts, missing mortgage payments, or cutting off communication.
+- Some ex-partners may delay settlement by withholding information, avoiding mediation, missing payments, or cutting off contact.

-Delaying the settlement can make the financial situation more complicated.
-Delays can bring future earnings or debts into the settlement, which may not be favourable.
+- Delaying the settlement can make the financial situation more complicated.

-Swift action to handle the property settlement protects personal assets and prevents them from becoming entangled with an ex-partner’s future debts.
+- Acting quickly on property settlement protects your assets and avoids entanglement with an ex-partner’s future debts.

 What's the point of a wife or ex-husband delaying property settlement?